Make Sense

 Animals

-Following our successful Make Sense programme exploring the general archive of the British Library, we were asked us to join them again to deliver a new Make Sense programme in response to their exhibition Animals: Art, Science and Sound.
+Following our successful Make Sense programme exploring the general archive of the British Library, we were invited to collaborate again on a new programme in response to their exhibition, Animals: Art, Science and Sound.

-Animals is first major exhibition exploring how animals have been documented over time, with the exhibition including writings, drawings or sound recordings.
-This engagement allowed us to take a group of participants living with dementia around the exhibition for free and during relaxed hours.
-As a group we also engage in a documentation process, recording what we found fascinating through drawing and notes.
-It was great to have the ability to pop between the exhibition and our workshop space for breaks and refreshments, easing the intensity of the viewing.
+Animals is the first major exhibition exploring how animals have been documented over time, featuring writings, drawings, and sound recordings.
+This engagement allowed us to take a group of participants living with dementia on a free tour of the exhibition during relaxed hours.
+Together, we engaged in a documentation process, recording our fascinating findings through drawing and note-taking.
+The ability to move between the exhibition and our workshop space for breaks and refreshments helped ease the intensity of the viewing experience.

-In Week 2 we made small sketchbooks by folding and cutting paper in a method that allowed us to re-open it at the conclusion.
-One by one we listened to range of animal sounds found from the library’s vast sound archive, as well as some that were specifically selected for the exhibition; including the song of the last living Kaua’i ‘o ‘o.
-As each animal sound played, the participants made marks responsively onto a individual page in their sketchbook.
-At the end of the process we all opened up our sheets to reveal our multi-coloured extravaganzas.
+In Week 2, we created small sketchbooks by folding and cutting paper in a way that allowed us to reopen them at the end.
+One by one, we listened to a range of animal sounds from the library's vast sound archive, including some specifically selected for the exhibition, like the song of the last living Kaua’i ‘o ‘o.
+As each sound played, participants responded by making marks on a page in their sketchbook.
+At the end of the process, we all opened our sketchbooks to reveal our multi-coloured extravaganzas.

-Despite being underground in a room with no windows, Gyotaku (fish printing) was a huge hit and the results were very satisfying.
-After sourcing a variety of fish from a local market, within the workshop we applied a mix of two colours directly onto the surface of their scales, including a blob of black ink in the position of its eye.
-We then printed these onto rice paper, which although is very fine, is tough and responsive to the subtleties of the fish’s texture.
-The origination of this printing method was very connected to the exhibition’s focus on the documentation of animals, with Gyotaku used as a method by Japanese fisherman to document the size and type of catch.
+Despite taking place in a windowless underground room, Gyotaku (fish printing) was a huge success, and the results were very satisfying.
+After sourcing a variety of fish from a local market, we applied a mix of two colours directly onto their scales, including a black ink dot for the eye.
+We then printed them onto rice paper, which, though delicate, is strong and captures the subtleties of the fish's texture.
+This printing method has strong ties to the exhibition's theme of animal documentation, as Gyotaku was originally used by Japanese fishermen to record the size and type of their catch.

-In many ways, the last week was the least prescriptive workshops in the programme, where in this session we used Darwin’s discovery of the platypus as the premise for our activity.
-Darwin’s drawings of the platypus, documented during his trip to Australia, were not initially believed due to their unusual mix of features.
-We therefore pursued a drawing exercise based on the Surrealist parlour game ‘Exquisite Corpse’, where participants were assigned either a head, torso or bottom to depict in private but on the same piece of paper as the other parts drawn by other participants.
-The revealing result is a collectively imagined animal, born without the benefit of knowing what it’s other parts look like.
-It's an amusing amalgamation of elements which either surprisingly work, or completely don't!
+In many ways, the final week offered the least prescriptive workshop.
+Using Darwin's discovery of the platypus as our inspiration, we engaged in a drawing exercise based on the Surrealist game "Exquisite Corpse."
+Darwin's drawings of the platypus, documented during his trip to Australia, were initially met with disbelief due to the creature's unusual combination of features.
+Participants were assigned either a head, torso, or bottom to draw in private on a shared piece of paper.
+The unveiling revealed a collectively imagined animal, created without knowledge of the other parts.
+The result was an amusing amalgamation of elements that either surprisingly worked or completely clashed!